 The vast majority of global addresses look different from one another, making structured verification and address formatting an intricate process.
 In Japan, people start their addresses by entering their postal code first.
 If the company is in France, they will ask for the building number before the street name, while German forms will ask for the street name first, along with your academic title, as it is an essential part of the address there.
 Ideally, address form fields should be presented in the order in which the user is most familiar.

 Tailoring your business to your overseas audience can boost your customers' overall customer experience (CX).
-But, 240+ countries and territories, 3,000+ languages, and 139-character scripts mean that things can get a bit tricky if you don't speak their language.
-In fact, research shows that 40% of global consumers won't buy in other languages, and 72.4% of consumers prefer to make purchase decisions in their native tongue.
+But, 249 countries and territories, 3, 000+ languages, and 139-character scripts mean that things can get a bit tricky if you don't speak their language.
+In fact, research shows that 40% of global consumers will never buy from websites in other languages, and 76% of consumers prefer to buy products with information in their native tongue.
 Offering to convert your checkout into local formatting shows a commitment to understanding, trust, and a winning CX for consumers abroad.

 Considering the challenges of international address verification, it's time for businesses to reassess whether their current address verification method meets their present-day needs.
 So, how do you pick the perfect address verification provider that matches your business requirements?
 To help narrow your search, we've highlighted the top 5 things to seek in an international address provider:

 When selecting an address verification tool, data quality is one of the most important factors to consider – even more so for international businesses.
 While a provider may host address data that is good enough in their native country, it may not necessarily cover the addresses of your overseas customers.
 You should be looking for a supplier who has reputable relationships with global data sources, such as Royal Mail, USPS, and Canada Post.